dreamfast/dsynthdashboard/README.md

 ### Configuration Details

-- `API_BASE_URL`: Set this to your API's base URL.
-If left empty, it will default to 'https://ironman.dragonflybsd.org'.
-- `PORT`: Specify the port number if your API uses a non-standard port.
-If left empty, the port will be omitted from the URL, effectively defaulting to the standard HTTPS port (443).
+- `API_BASE_URL`: If left empty, all URLs will be loaded relative to the current directory.
+Set this only if you need to fetch data from a different domain or path.
+- `PORT`: Specify a port number if needed.
+Only used when `API_BASE_URL` is set.
+Ignored for relative URLs.
-- `PATH`: Set this to the specific path for your API endpoints.
-If left empty, it defaults to 'dports/logs/Report'.
+- `PATH`: Set a specific path for API endpoints.
+Only used when `API_BASE_URL` is set.
+Ignored for relative URLs.
 - `POLL_INTERVAL`: The interval (in milliseconds) at which the dashboard will poll for updates.
 - `HTML_TITLE`: The title that will be displayed in the browser tab.
 - `FOOTER_TEXT`: The text that will be displayed in the footer of the dashboard.
 It will always be prepended with the current year and copyright symbol.
-- `SHOW_LADING_WHEN_ROWS_EXCEED`: Number of table rows above which the loading spinner will be shown during sorting/filtering operations (default: 2500).
+- `SHOW_LOADING_WHEN_ROWS_EXCEED`: Number of table rows above which the loading spinner will be shown during sorting/filtering operations (default: 2500).
 - `DEBOUNCE_DELAY`: Time in milliseconds to wait after the last search input before filtering results (default: 300ms).
 - `RETRY_ATTEMPTS`: Number of retry attempts for fetching JSON data before giving up (default: 3).

+### URL Handling

+The dashboard is designed to work with zero configuration by using relative URLs.
+This means:

+1. **Default Setup (Recommended)**
+   - Leave `API_BASE_URL`, `PORT`, and `PATH` empty
+   - JSON files should be in the same directory as the dashboard
+   - The app will work automatically without any configuration

+2. **Custom API Location**
+   - Set `API_BASE_URL` if you need to fetch data from a different location
+   - Optionally set `PORT` and `PATH` to construct the full URL
+   - Example: `API_BASE_URL: 'https://localhost', PORT: '8080', PATH: 'data'` will fetch from `https://localhost:8080/data/`

 ## Development